 Property Questionnaire

 1. Length of ownership

 How long have you owned the property?
+I4yn.

 2. Council Tax

 Which Council Tax band is your property in?
-B
+A B C D E F G H

 3. Parking

-What are the arrangements for parking at your property?
+What are the arrangements for parking at your p roperty?
 (Please indicate all that apply)

-Garage Yes Allocated parking space No Driveway Yes Shared parking No On street No Resident permit No Metered parking No Other:
+Garage Allocated parking spa ce Driveway

+Shared parking 🔲 On street Resident permit

-7 years
+Metered parking D Other (please specify)

 4. Conservation Area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation Ar historic integest, the character or appearance of ea (i.e. an area of special architectural or which it is desirable to preserve or enhance)?

+Select

-5. Listed Building
+5. Listed Buildings

 Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-No